flowmodor/flowmodor/src/pages/blog/half-year-reflections.md

 I think that's because I have been refining the landing page SEO for `flowmodoro` keyword.
 It's not a popular term yet so I successfully ranked the top for it.

+This is actually a good strategy for a new product.
+Instead of targeting popular keywords, choosing a niche keyword can help you rank faster and get more targeted users.

-I also wrote some blog posts about the Flowtime Technique and Pomodoro Technique.
+In addition to the landing page, I also wrote some blog posts about the Flowtime Technique and Pomodoro Technique.
 However, the ranking of these posts are not that good.
 Therefore didn't bring much traffic:

 ![entry pages chart](/half-year-reflections/entry-pages.png)

 ## Paid users

 I switched from PayPal to Paddle for payment processing.
-It's a good decision because I can now accept more payment methods and the checkout process is smoother (same for the DX).
-Before that I only had 2 paying users, now I have 11.
+It's a good decision because I can now accept more payment methods and the checkout process is smoother (same for DX).
+It also provides a better dashboard to track the revenue and users.

 Among the 11 paying users, 3 of them are on the yearly plan, which is actually suggested by one of the users.
 I didn't expect that people would pay for a yearly plan, but it turns out that some users prefer it.

-I also added a 14-day free trial for every new user.
-Letting users try the full features for free is a good way to convert them to paying users.
+I also added a 14-day free trial for every new registered user.
+Letting users try the full features for free is a good way to convert them into paid users.

 ## Product development